-- The class leader of the supporting GT class should keep a gap of about 5 seconds to the last P class car ahead of them on the pace lap.
+- The class leaders of all supporting classes, both GT and GTC, should leave a gap of about 5 seconds to the last car of the class ahead of them on the pace lap.

-- All cars and classes, meaning P and GT must ignore the "green flag" as displayed by iRacing and must remain in their grid formation while also keeping to the pace car speed.
+- All cars and classes, meaning P, GT and GTC must ignore the "green flag" as displayed by iRacing and must remain in their grid formation while also keeping to the pace car speed.
 Frequent accelerating and braking as well as deviating too far from the pace car speed may be penalised.

 - Only the leader of each class will be allowed to initiate the start of their categories’ race by starting to accelerate away from the field in the “starting zone”.
 Once he has done so, all cars of that class will be free to race.
 All classes will be subject to this procedure.

 - Images of the exact beginning and end points of this “starting zone” will be part of the drivers’ briefing, which will be published before the first free practice session.